Best Dry Clean, Steam Press and Laundry in Noida

 • Never use hot water.
 It would set the stain on the fabric

 • Don’t rub the stain hard.
 It spreads the ink.
+(The same principle applies when cleaning shoes - avoid aggressive scrubbing.)

 Following these small steps makes a big difference when trying to remove ink from clothes.

-When to Call a Professional Laundry Service
+When to Call a Professional Dry Cleaning Service

 Call in the experts if: